-Overview of Malaria: Pathogenesis, Diagnosis, Laboratory Testing, and Control – 2 units CE
+Overview of Malaria: Pathogenesis, Diagnosis, Laboratory Testing, and Control – 2 units CE (Meet Florida Department of Health Continuing Education Requirement)

 Course Description: Overview of Malaria: Pathogenesis, Diagnosis, Laboratory Testing, and Control